 Performance Attribute Discussion Additionally, there are concerns with having to temporarily relocate residents along Jimmy Durante Blvd., as well as potential vibrations and settlement caused by tunneling.
 Discussion - The soil excavated during tunnel construction may be suitable for placement on beaches if it meets material standards.
 Discussion - The proposed 50-unit multifamily project at the corner of Jimmy Durante Boulevard and San Dieguito Drive, which includes deed-restricted low and very low-income affordable units, would be avoided in all alternative concepts that were considered.
 Discussion - The location of this north portal would affect residential properties to accommodate construction.
 Due to its proximity to David Way and the anticipated vertical separation between the rail alignment and roadway, it would be challenging to maintain existing driveway and local roadway (David Way) connections during construction and in the permanent configuration.
 This could result in effects to additional properties not already identified in the exhibit below.
 Discussion - Industry established construction practices would be implemented to address potential effects of settlement, noise, vibration, and dust during construction at the portal sites.
-Design measures for the track and portal structures would be implemented to minimize noise and vibration caused by rail operation based on comprehensive noise and vibration assessments that would be conducted during the environmental clearance phase if this alternative were to address effects on local traffic and access for emergency response would be maintained and coordinated with the affected cities.
+Design measures for the track and portal structures would be implemented to minimize noise and vibration caused by rail operation based on comprehensive noise and vibration assessments that would be conducted during the environmental clearance phase if this alternative were to advance.
+Traffic management and reconfiguration of the roads would be implemented to address effects on local traffic and access for emergency response would be implemented and coordinated with the affected cities.
 Utilities in the construction footprint would be relocated prior to commencement of portal construction or protected in place during construction.
-Ecological Effects Participant Feedback - Impacts to the Los Peñasquitos Lagoon would require a need to mitigate for temporary or permanent impacts.
+Schedule - Construction schedules have not been developed for any of the alternative concepts.
+It is anticipated that the construction duration for this alternative Ecological Effects Participant Feedback - Impacts to the Los Peñasquitos Lagoon would require a need to mitigate for temporary or permanent impacts.
 Options to mitigate within the Lagoon will be difficult as the City of San Diego will be in the process of, or will have already, restored the area into healthy salt marsh.
-The City will generate roughly 20 acres of credits as part of Los Peñasquitos Lagoon Restoration Phase I to be used to mitigate impacts on Los Peñasquitos Lagoon Restoration Phase II.
-Resource agencies may not allow SANDAG and City of San Diego to "double dip" on mitigation efforts.
+The City will generate roughly 20 acres of credits as part of Los Peñasquitos Lagoon Restoration Phase I to be used to mitigate impacts on Los Peñasquitos Lagoon Restoration Phase I. Resource agencies may not allow SANDAG and City of San Diego to "double dip" on mitigation efforts.
 Discussion - This alternative concept could provide the opportunity to restore additional portions of the lagoon with the potential removal of the existing berm that supports the railroad.
 Discussion - The Portofino Portal would be located within an area identified as upland habitat with known cultural resources protected by an open space easement.
 This may require open space easement modifications and potential mitigation.
 The sections of bridge structure and berm to the south of the portal would be located within wetlands associated with Los Peñasquitos Lagoon.
 Discussion - SANDAG will continue to coordinate with the City of San Diego for the Los Peñasquitos Lagoon Restoration Project and resource agencies to identify and implement mitigation for the project as required if this alternative concept advances into the environmental clearance phase.
 Community Effects Participant Feedback - A benefit is the alignment reduces easement acquisition by aligning to Crest Canyon as compared to Alternative B and C. Participant Feedback - Proposed alignment capitalizes on public right-of-way lessening impacts to private property owners.
 Participant Feedback - At the north portal, there are concerns with long-term impacts to noise, vibrations, visual, dust, and private property impacts to residences and businesses.
 There are concerns with easement/property acquisition and eminent domain.